Can You Freeze Honey? Best Storing Practices

 Freeze the tray until the honey becomes hard.
 Remove the honey cubes and seal them in a freezer bag.
 Take one out anytime you need a serving of honey, whether for baking or sweetening tea.

-It’s helpful to keep the ice cube tray in a sealed bag if you can make it fit — similar to earlier, this keeps out moisture and unwanted aromas.
+If you can fit the ice cube tray in a sealed bag, it's helpful — similar to earlier, this keeps out moisture and unwanted aromas.

 What About Defrosting?

 Defrosting honey is simple.
-Keep in mind not to heat it too quickly or let it get too hot, which can destroy some of its beneficial properties.
+Keep in mind not to heat it too quickly or let it get too hot, which can destroy some of its beneficial nutrients.

 One easy and safe defrosting method is to remove the honey from the freezer and let it slowly come to room temperature.
 This removes any risk of overheating it, but it can take a day or two for the honey to defrost fully.